 Due to the threat of the Coronavirus, the monastery will be closed to visitors until further notice.
 Please accept our apologies for the inconvenience.

 Our office remains open and we are definitely accepting orders online as well as by phone.
 May God protect you and your loved ones as we weather this storm.

 The Monastery of St. John is a community of Christian men striving to follow the Gospel of Jesus Christ, working out our salvation in discipleship to Christ in the Orthodox Church.
 We embrace the evangelical ideals of poverty, chastity, obedience and stability.
 We strive for unity of mind and heart with one another in a communion of love, having all things in common and living a shared life of work and prayer.

 The Monastery of St. John of Shanghai and San Francisco was founded in 1996 as a community of Orthodox Christian monks.
-Currently the brotherhood consists of about twelve monks and novices.
+Currently the brotherhood consists of three monastics.
 We are located on 42 acres of scenic Ponderosa forest near the town of Manton, California, in the foothills of the Cascade Mountains near Mt.
 Lassen National Park.
 Manton is less than an hour’s drive from both Red Bluff and Redding.

 The brotherhood was originally located at Point Reyes Station, California, at St. Eugene’s Hermitage, a small facility which belonged to the Diocese of the West of the Orthodox Church in America, where there had been a monastic presence for over 50 years.
 Our monastery continues to be a part of the OCA Diocese of the West.